ManuelePasini/slides-markdown/slides/digital_twins.md

 - Based on <b>hypertables</b>:
   - Logical table
   - Organizes the data in chunks (of a predefined time range) based on some time/bigint column of the table
+  - Other columns can be added in partitioning columns
   - Support for distributed hypertables
   - Supports a large set of PostgreSQL extensions (e.g. PostGIS, PostGIS_Raster)